DeltaVCode/cr-301-2017/12-REST-and-APIs/README.md

 - There is also Quiz 3 to complete over the weekend, PLUS a bonus ***ungraded*** quiz 3.14 to help you prep for the 401 exam.

-- 	If you'd like to schedule a one-on-one meeting with Sam over the next week, please select one of the slots available at [this link](https://sam-301d20.youcanbook.me/).

 - Depending on time, we'll try to do some code review before a break

 `BREAK (10 minutes)`